Validation policy: manual vs automatic

 How the two modes differ

-ManualThe submission becomes PENDING and waits for operator review.In-store activations, higher-value rewards, or stricter fraud control.
+ManualThe submission waits for an operator to review it.You run in-store activations, give higher-value rewards, or want tighter fraud control.

 Manual mode options

-When you choose Manual, the builder also shows Manual Validation Configuration.
+When you choose Manual, you also see Manual Validation Configuration.

-The current option there is Allow Force Unlock, which lets administrators force unlock rewards even when one time slot is exhausted, as long as future availability still exists.
+The option there is Allow Force Unlock, which lets administrators release a reward even when one time slot is used up, as long as a later slot still has stock.

 Choose the right mode